-We have adopted, implemented and maintain an enterprise-wide corporate information security and privacy program that includes technical, organizational, administrative, and other security measures designed to protect, as required by applicable law, against reasonably anticipated or actual threats to the security of your personal information (the “Security Program”).
-Our Security Program includes, among many other things, procedures for assessing the need for, and as appropriate, either employing encryption and multifactor authentication or using equivalent compensating controls.
-We therefore have every reason to believe our Security Program is reasonable and appropriate for our business and the nature of foreseeable risks to the personal information we collect.
-We further periodically review and update our Security Program, including as required by applicable law.
+We have adopted, implemented, and maintain an enterprise-wide corporate information security and privacy program that includes technical, organizational, administrative, and other security measures designed to protect against reasonably anticipated or actual threats to the security of your personal information (the “Security Program”).
+Our Security Program includes, among other things, procedures for assessing the need for and implementing encryption and multifactor authentication or equivalent compensating controls.
+We periodically review and update our Security Program, including as required by applicable law.

 Our Incident Response and Management Plan

-Federal law imposes special restrictions and obligations on commercial website operators who direct their operations toward, and collect and use information from children under the age of 13.
-We take those agerelated requirements very seriously, and, consistent with them, do not intend for our online and mobile resources to be used by children under the age of 18, and certainly not by anyone under the age of 13.
-Moreover, we do not knowingly collect personal information from minors under the age of 18.
-If we become aware that anyone under the age of 18 has submitted personal information to us via our online and mobile resources, we will delete that information and not use it for any purpose whatsoever.
+Federal law imposes special restrictions and obligations on commercial website operators who direct their operations toward and collect and use information from children under the age of 13.
+We take those age-related requirements very seriously and do not intend for our online and mobile resources to be used by children under the age of 18.
+We do not knowingly collect personal information from minors under the age of 18.
+If we become aware that anyone under the age of 18 has submitted personal information to us via our online and mobile resources, we will delete that information and do not use it for any purpose whatsoever.
 We encourage parents and legal guardians to talk with their children about the potential risks of providing personal information over the Internet.

 Privacy and data protection laws vary around the world and among the several United States.
-Most prominently, residents of California and data subjects whose personal information was obtained from them while they were in the European Economic Area, the United Kingdom and Switzerland, have certain additional rights in cases where the party collecting that information is governed by the applicable law.
+Most prominently, residents of California, the European Economic Area, and Canada have certain additional rights in cases where the party collecting that information is governed by the applicable law.

 The California Consumer Privacy Act